 Special Education Certification

 Drexel’s online bachelor’s degree in special education prepares you to obtain Pennsylvania certification.
 Through Interstate Reciprocity Agreements, graduates can become certified to teach in 48 States or U.S. Territories.
-Some states may require additional coursework or exams prior to obtaining a teacher certificate.
+Some states may require additional coursework or exams prior to obtaining a teaching certificate.
 Since requirements are constantly evolving in most states, please be sure to confirm any reciprocity agreements with your home state's certifying agency.
 Specific state information is available through The National Association of State Directors of Teacher Education and Certification.

 BS in Special Education Salary Expectations